Raphael40/CV/README.md

 **Tradewind & Sanza** (September 2021 – April 2022)
 _Teaching Assistant_
-- Developed soft skills by teaching and communicating with secondary school students
+- Tutored students in one-on-one sessions to improve academic performance.
+- Supported staff in classroom management and educational activities.

 **Firecracker Films**
 _Research intern_
--	Brainstorming ideas, researching subjects, and gaining insight into the project management in a pre-production process of a tv series
+-	Brainstorming ideas, researching subjects, and gaining insight into the project management in a pre-production process of a tv series.
--	Very good office experience in a well run company

 ## 📚 Education